BamBam: Public image

 BamBam is considered to have a great influence in both the advertising and social media fields in Thailand.
 Since 2017, he has endorsed eight brands in his home country, from telecommunications companies, smartphones, and e-commerce to food, clothing, and motorcycles.
 His account on Twitter was Thailand's most mentioned entertainment account in 2019.

 Other ventures

 Fashion

 On December 5, 2017, he launched his first clothing line, titled doubleB, in collaboration with Represent.
 The limited edition design was available for purchase for two weeks and the proceeds of the campaign, which sold 13,707 items, were devolved to Water.org, a non-profit organization that provides access to safe drinking water.

 On September 7, 2021, he launched a second clothing line in collaboration with Charm's.
 The sales period, slated to end on September 30, was extended until October 10 due to high demands.
 A portion of the proceeds was donated to support low-income children.

 In 2021, Vogue Thailand selected BamBam as one of the 100 influencers in the fashion industry in Thailand.
-On June 2, he was announced as YSL new beauty muse.
+On June 2, he was announced as YSL Beauty's new muse.

+On February 1, 2024, BamBam was announced as Louis Vuitton's newest house ambassador.